PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 This structure built in 1800, was a naval station and then home to the Spanish military following the Spanish-American War.
 Visitors will find a few galleries with paintings and decorative arts.
 The exhibits change throughout the year, and they do close between exhibits.

-Admission to the museum is free
+Admission fee to the museum varies with the exhibit.

 Casa Blanca (White House)